Invariant laminations for irreducible automorphisms of free groups: Train track technology

 Let $T$ be the forward limit tree of the iwip automorphism $\alpha$ (i.e. $T \alpha = \lambda T$ for $\lambda := \lambda_+(\alpha) > 1$).
 Let $f: \tau \to \tau$ be any train track representative of $\alpha $.

-It is well known (see \cite{GJLL}) that for the universal covering $\tilde \tau$ of $\tau$ there exists an $\FN$-equivariant map $i: \tilde \tau \to T$ which is injective on legal paths (where a turn in $\tilde \tau$ is legal if and only if its image turn in $\tau$ is legal).
-If one uses this map to pull back the metric on $T$ to define an edge length $L^{PF}(e)$ for every edge $e$ of $\tilde \tau$ (an thus, by the $\FN$-equivariance of $i$) also for the edges of $\tau$, then one obtains a {\em Perron-Frobenius column eigenvector} $\vec v = (L^{PF}(e))_{e \in {\rm Edges}(\tau)}$ (with eigenvalue $\lambda$) of the non-negative primitive transition matrix $M(f)$, see for example \cite{Lu2}.
+It is well known (see \cite{GJLL}) that for the universal covering $\tilde \tau$ of $\tau$ there exists an $\FN$-equivariant surjective map $i: \tilde \tau \to T$ which is injective on legal paths (where a turn in $\tilde \tau$ is legal if and only if its image turn in $\tau$ is legal).
+If one uses the map $\tilde \tau$ to pull back the metric on $T$ to define an edge length for every edge $e$ of $\tilde \tau$ an thus (by the $\FN$-equivariance of $i$) also for the edges of $\tau$, then one obtains precisely the Perron-Frobenius length $L^{PF}(e)$ for some row eigenvector $\vec v^{\, *} = (L^{PF}(e))_{e \in {\rm Edges}(\tau)}$ (with eigenvalue $\lambda$) of the non-negative primitive transition matrix $M(f)$, see Remark \ref{make-expanding} (2).
 One obtains: